By Tobias Omufwoko | CEO WASH Alliance Kenya

 Nairobi City County continues to have room for improvement in water, sanitation, and hygiene (WaSH) practices and accessibility, with less than half of households in Nairobi City County observing handwashing.

-Piped water is also a big challenge in informal settlements, with the few who have access to public water facing rationing while many others have to contend with privately control supply where water vendors extort water prices upto 25 times what the city’s water and sewage company would charge.
-The private water is also often unsafe for consumption.
+Piped water is also a big challenge in informal settlements, with the few who have access to public water facing rationing while many others have to contend with privately control supply where water vendors extort water prices up to 25 times what the city’s water and sewage company would charge.
+Private water is also often unsafe for consumption.

-With this backdrop the COVID-19 pandemic poses a serious threats to many living in informal settlements in Nairobi such as Kibera, Mathare, Mukuru and Korogocho.
+With this backdrop, the COVID-19 pandemic poses a serious threat to many living in informal settlements in Nairobi such as Kibera, Mathare, Mukuru, and Korogocho.

-It is thus clear that Nairobi City County, the most economically vibrant area of the nation, is feeling enormous impact of the COVID-19 pandemic.
-By nature of the disease and based on capacity of the County, the health system in the city could face immense pressured, which may put many lives in danger.
+It is thus clear that Nairobi City County, the most economically vibrant area of the nation, is feeling the enormous impact of the COVID-19 pandemic.
+By nature of the disease and based on the capacity of the County, the health system in the city could face immense pressure, which may put many lives in danger.

 It is for this reason that interventions such as the one undertaken by WASH Alliance Kenya with funding from UNICEF in five informal settlements over the last three months are important and critical to ensure that the vulnerable are not left behind and sanitation is improved in informal settlements.

-While this might have limited impact, concerted efforts by sector players to supplement government’s effort like what SHOFCO and others are doing in informal settlements across the city would go a long way in ensuring that Nairobi’s hospital are not overwhelmed and lives are saved.
+While this might have a limited impact, concerted efforts by sector players to supplement the government’s effort like what SHOFCO and others are doing in informal settlements across the city would go a long way in ensuring that Nairobi hospitals are not overwhelmed and lives are saved.